 SOBC is so pleased and grateful to have Nathan Burns, Katrina Correa, Kabir Dhaliwal, Sara Dyck, Geraldine Hernandez, Emily Hoppe, Rebecca Lim, Ivneet Lidder, Daniel McClement, Nicolette Rodriguez, and Ysabelle Tumaneng join the program for the first time.
 And we’re thrilled to have Bremiella De Guzman, Pavneet Kalsi, and Ronak Sheiki returning to the initiative!
 Please click here to read about their achievements with the first Youth Engagement Project cohort.
 Please click here to watch De Guzman inspire on Breakfast Television during the 2020 Special Olympics Global Week of Inclusion!

-In August, these young leaders will begin a 10-week project management course through virtual delivery.
+In August, these young leaders began a 10-week project management course through virtual delivery.
 After completion, they will each organize an initiative in their community to increase inclusion of individuals with intellectual disabilities and awareness of Special Olympics.
 Each project will address one of three themes: